 Ice decreases inflammation and relieves symptoms.
-Apply ice in the area for 30 minutes every couple of hours.
+Apply ice in the area (usually in the inner thigh) for 20 to 30 minutes every couple of hours.
 Wrap the ice in a towel or similar to avoid ice burns.

 Elevation may be somewhat meaningless in the case of a groin injury, keeping in mind the particular nature of this injury location.
 Nonetheless, pain, swelling, and discomfort can be relieved by laying in bed or in a similar horizontal position facing up, so that the groin area is relieved from the bodyweight.

 Chiropractors can help with the healing process of a groin injury.
 They can conduct adjustments to the back, hips, and legs to increase the synchronicity of movements.
 After the initial adjustments are made, a weekly visit can help you get back to regular activity.
 Make sure you find a chiropractor you feel most comfortable with in terms of his or her vision for your continued health.